Sunday, May 5, 2013

 If you are an animal lover, the Pine Ridge Reservation can be a tough place to be.
 Dogs by themselves and in packs are a common sight.
 In the summer they are hot, hungry, and scared.
 And in the winter they are cold, hungry, and scared.
 There is no shelter, no spay and neuter program and animal control is an occasional rounding-up of strays, who are then taken out to the dump and shot.
 The dump is also where unwanted dogs and puppies are...well...dumped.
 Hundreds and hundreds of animals do not survive their first year on the Rez.

-But thanks to dedicated Lakota animal lovers on Pine Ridge, a wonderful Native man who works at the dump, and a white rancher from nearby Gordon named Miss Jean, hundreds, if not thousands of Rez dogs have been saved and are living in homes all across America - including mine.
+But thanks to dedicated Lakota animal lovers on Pine Ridge, a wonderful Native man who scours the dump, locals who help injured dogs and a rancher from nearby Gordon named Miss Jean, hundreds, if not thousands of Rez dogs have been saved and are living in homes all across America - including mine.
 Miss Jean has been known to race the 50 miles to the Rez, when she gets wind of an impending “sweep” of the strays and fills up her truck with as many dogs as she can get her hands on.
 Sometimes going many miles into the heart of the reservation to find the “lost ones”...those who are wandering in the middle of nowhere far from any handouts or trash cans.
 It was in one such remote location that my friend Charlie Yellowbird and I were driving one day, when we had to slow down as 2 skinny dogs crossed the road in the middle of nowhere.

 Charlie spoke under his breath more to himself than to me.